-Definition: An upthrust is an upper-boundary probe that moves above a prior resistance area, then shows weak acceptance, rejection, or return back below that boundary.
+Definition: An upthrust is an upper-boundary probe that moves above a prior resistance area, then shows weak acceptance, rejection, or a return back below that boundary.
 In Wyckoff and Volume Spread Analysis, the reading depends on effort versus result, close location, volume behavior, and later confirmation or invalidation.

 - An upthrust belongs to the upper side of a range or resistance area.